armandmcqueen/tensorpack-mask-rcnn/README.md

 ### Overview

-Mask RCNN code that supports training with a batch size > 1 per GPU, FP16 training, custom TF ops.
-Training throughput is substantially improved from original Tensorpack code.
+This implementation of Mask RCNN is focused on increasing training throughput without sacrificing any accuracy.
+We do this by training with a batch size > 1 per GPU using FP16 and two custom TF ops.

 ### Status

 Training on N GPUs (V100s) with a per-gpu batch size of M = NxM training

 Training converges to target accuracy for configurations from 8x1 up to 32x4 training.
-32x4 training is unreliable, with NaN losses ~50% of the experiments.

-Some features of the original Tensorpack have been stripped away:

-- We only support FPN-based training
-- We do not have support for Cascade RCNN
+Training throughput is substantially improved from original Tensorpack code.

 ### Notes

-- Requires a custom TF binary - available under GitHub releases (custom ops and fix for bug introduced in TF 1.13
+- Running this codebase requires a custom TF binary - available under GitHub releases (custom ops and fix for bug introduced in TF 1.13
+- We give some details the codebase and optimizations in `CODEBASE.md`

 ### Tensorpack todo